-When a battery that is the sole power source for the computer reaches a low or critical battery level, the battery light and power icon indicate a low battery level.
+When a battery that is the sole power source for the computer reaches a low or critical battery level, the battery light and power icon indicate a low-battery level in one of the following ways.

-The battery light (select products only) indicates a low or critical battery level.

-• The Power icon shows a low or critical battery notification.

-NOTE: For additional information about the Power icon, see Using the Power icon on page 35.
+- The battery light (select products only) indicates a low or critical battery level. - The Power icon shows a low or critical battery notification. - NOTE: For additional information about the Power icon, see Using the Power icon on page 31.